President of New York City, Director of Important Residential Properties, Director of BHS Partnering Worldwide

 [email protected] 212-906-9203

 "Find out information first, and then communicate it.
 Stay on top of the market and be service-oriented.
 Get there first and take care of your client's needs to achieve their goals.
 Be professional and operate with integrity.
 These are what I consider the 'golden rules' of being a real estate agent."

 Hall Willkie is recognized as a leader and an innovator in Manhattan's very competitive and demanding high-end residential real estate market.
-As President of Brown Harris Stevens, Mr. Willkie oversees the Residential Sales Company and manages over 350 sales agents with sales totaling in excess of $3.4 billion.
-He serves as a Governor of the Real Estate Board of New York (REBNY), and has served as a Co-Chairman of the Board of Directors, Ethics Committee and Interfirm Committee.
+As President of Brown Harris Stevens, Mr. Willkie oversees the Residential Sales Company and manages over 1,200 sales agents with sales totaling in excess of $7.8 billion.
+He has served as a Governor of the Real Estate Board of New York (REBNY), and has served as a Co-Chairman of the Board of Directors, Ethics Committee and Interfirm Committee.
 Mr. Willkie was honored with REBNY's prestigious Henry Forster Memorial Award.

 He began his real estate career as a sales agent with Stamford, Connecticut based William Pitt, Inc, where he was promoted to Sales Manager.
 He joined Sotheby's International Realty as Vice President/Director of its Western Division in the Los Angeles office.
 At Sotheby's his sales represented record-high prices for single-family homes.
-He returned east as Senior Vice President of Douglas Elliman and eventually Director of Residential Sales.
-He joined Brown Harris Stevens in 1988.
+He returned east as Senior Vice President of Douglas Elliman and eventually Director of Residential Sales, before joining Brown Harris Stevens.